bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     used for login names.
 The default attempts to match fully qualified email addresses (i.e. 'user\@example.com') in a slightly more restrictive way than what is allowed in RFC 2822.
     Another popular value to put here is :paramval:`^[^@]+`, which means 'local usernames, no @ allowed.'

 emailregexpdesc
     This description is shown to the user to explain which email addresses are allowed by the :param:`emailregexp` param.

 emailsuffix
     This is a string to append to any email addresses when actually sending mail to that address.
 It is useful if you have changed the :param:`emailregexp` param to only allow local usernames, but you want the mail to be delivered to username\@my.local.hostname.

 createemailregexp
     This defines the (case-insensitive) regexp to use for email addresses that are permitted to self-register.
-The default (.*) permits any account matching the emailregexp to be created.
+The default (:paramval:`.*`) permits any account matching the emailregexp to be created.
 If this parameter is left blank, no users will be permitted to create their own accounts and all accounts will have to be created by an administrator.

 password_complexity
     Set the complexity required for passwords.
 In all cases must the passwords be at least 6 characters long.